 The 2020 BMW X5 stands out among exceptional luxury SUVs because it’s never listened to the rest.
 It set the tone for other luxury SUVs more than two decades ago when it first rolled off the lines in South Carolina and the X5 hasn’t stopped since.

-Not much is new for the X5 this year besides smartphone compatibility and a high-dollar, high-power X5 M on its way soon.
-A plug-in hybrid is due next year and bookends the other side of the fuel-consumption spectrum, we’re predictably torn.
+Not much is new for the X5 this year besides smartphone compatibility and a high-dollar, high-power X5 M. A plug-in hybrid is due next year and bookends the other side of the fuel-consumption spectrum, we’re predictably torn.
 It’s possible to find an X5 for less than $60,000, but we’re guessing it’ll be easier to spot Bigfoot.
 The 2020 BMW X5 xDrive40i that we recommend costs about $65,000—love it or lease it.